snowfallorg/nix-editor/README.md

 OPTIONS:
     -a, --arr <ARR>          Element to add
-    -d, --deref              Dereference the value of the attribute -e, --eval               Show the evaluated value of the attribute -h, --help               Print help information
+    -d, --deref              Dereference the value of the attribute -h, --help               Print help information
     -o, --output <OUTPUT>    Output file for modified config or read value -v, --val <VAL>          Value to write